BioMADE Announces $26.9 Million Invested in 17 Projects Supporting U.S. Bioindustrial Manufacturing Innovations and Workforce Development

 • Sustainable Carbon Fiber Made from Waste – Using waste products such as ethanol and carbon dioxide, this project will help create a domestic supply chain for biobased carbon fiber.

-Member team: Industrial Microbes (CA), Georgia Tech University (GA), FERMWORX (GA)
+Member team: Industrial Microbes (CA), Georgia Tech University (GA)

 • Continuous Biomanufacturing of High Value Products from Food Waste By advancing the recycling of food waste via arrested anaerobic digestion, this project will advance sustainable biomanufacturing of lubricants from food waste streams.